tothemoon-org/extension-blocks/spec.md

 Conforming implementations MUST include the resolution transaction as part of the `transactions` array.
 The resolution transaction must have an extra property called `resolution`, which is a boolean value set to `true`.
-Including the resoluton TX in the `transactions` array directly is done for backward compatibility with existing mining clients.
+Including the resolution TX in the `transactions` array directly is done for backward compatibility with existing mining clients.

 `default_witness_commitment` has been renamed to `default_extension_commitment`